18 Days in Germany: The Ultimate Land and River Journey

 If you go, plan for more than a half‑day just around Marienplatz alone.
 Between the Glockenspiel, the churches, and the surrounding sights, you’ll want the extra time to truly take it all in.

-Reflections on Our German Journey
+Reflections On Our German Journey

 Germany delivered everything we hoped for, castles, gorges, rich history, and beautiful landscapes.
 While we sometimes found the locals dismissive (that famous German directness can feel harsh), there were also moments of genuine warmth.
 We even met a street vendor from Guatemala who’d traveled the world before settling in Germany as his permanent residence, his story alone was worth the conversation.